 The levels falling into place

-In 2005, after I did part 3 of my Enneagram training, it fell into place.
+In 2005, after I did part 3 of my training with the Enneagram institute (ergo, at the time, Don Riso and Russ Hudson), it fell into place.
 It clicked for me how we can really identify a centre of gravity, despite recognising multiple levels and sometimes feeling like we act from all of them within a day, or even simultaneously.
 It was like I had understood what to look for, where to direct my attention, and what to disregard.
 Now, it would be convenient indeed if I could go on to tell you exactly how this happened, but unfortunately I can’t.
 It was one of those things that just integrates naturally when you have reached a critical mass of experience and understanding — after which you really don’t get what was so unclear before.

 Since the suggestions don’t so much cover what material to work on (as that would be specific to type, and even more so, to the individual), but rather what type of exercises and approaches might be more helpful on which level, there are also reminders of which sort of fears and desires are likely to feature for a certain personality type at a specific level.